spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp.md

   |**Parameter**| **Description**|
   |-------------|---------------|
   | **Cloud Account** | Select the desired cloud account.
-GCP cloud accounts with GCP credentials need to be preconfigured in project settings.
+GCP cloud accounts with GCP credentials need to be pre-configured in project settings.
   | **Project** | The project to which the cluster belongs.
   | **Region** | Choose the desired GCP region where you would like the clusters to be provisioned.
   | **SSH Key Pair Name** | Choose the desired SSH Key|pair.
 It is the Public key to configure remote SSH access to the nodes.